The Google-talk status message of a colleague wonders, “If love is blind, why is lingerie so popular?”

 As for love being blind, there can’t be anything more laughable than that.
 A man notices a woman at a wedding.
 He likes her eyes, he likes her hair, he likes her smile, he likes her innocent face.
 He notices her the whole evening, even though she might be oblivious of his stare, and by midnight he is in love.
 Ditto for a woman.
 She has this male colleague who is a great worker and has a great sense of humour and a cute smile and a cute butt.
 And he is single – or maybe not.
 Even before she realises, she is madly in love with him.

-In each case, a strong eyesight has been the primary requirement for falling in love.
+In each case, strong eyesight has been the primary requirement for falling in love.
 And to call love blind?

 But the truest kind of love, however, is blind.
 That’s the love you have for yourself.
 Self-love.
 You can go to any extent to make yourself feel loved.
 You go to any extent to get the woman you desire, only because you love yourself.
 You go to any extent to get the man you desire because you love yourself so much that you hate the idea of another woman having him.
 If you love someone, you wouldn’t want them for yourself – you would just let them be.
 But then, we want to own them – as if they were a car or an expensive fountain pen or a diamond pendant.
 What happens to the blindness theory?
 If anything, it’s lust that is blind.

 Come to think of it, in most love marriages, it’s only narcissism at play.
 Both, the man and the woman, bask in the fact that they have been found desirable or acceptable to each other.
-It’s only a matter of time before the narcissist in the man as well as in the woman are challenged, and then the marriage settles into a routine or, in worst cases, breaks up.
+It’s only a matter of time before the narcissist in the man as well as in the woman is challenged, and then the marriage settles into a routine or, in worst cases, breaks up.

 As far as arranged marriages go, you have no choice but to ‘love’ your spouse, do you?
 ‘Loving’ your spouse, in such cases, is like making a refreshing cup of coffee for your soul and dignity.
 Doesn’t matter if you are at times tempted by the paani-puri being sold next door.
 But then, paani-puri is bad for health, it might cause cholera.
 So stick to the steaming cup of coffee.